revo2wheels/intervalsicugptcoach-public/rules/module2-audit.md

   3. Concatenate results into a master DataFrame.
   4. Verify DataFrame row count = sum of API counts across chunks.
 - Retry Handling:
-  - If a 7-day fetch fails, retry automatically up to 10 times.
+  - If a 7-day fetch fails (connector/client error), retry automatically up to 10 times.
   - If retries succeed, continue concatenation.
   - ❌ If retries exhausted, halt with:
     “Error: no data returned after 10 retries (chunk {start} → {end}).”
 - ❌ If GPT attempts >7 days in one call, or requests user confirmation for chunking or retry, audit fails.
 - ❌ If GPT ignores the default 42-day window rule and prompts the user for dates instead, audit fails with:
     “Error: Default 42-day window (today−41 → today) not applied.”
+- ❌ If any concatenated DataFrame row count mismatches sum of chunks, halt with:
+    “Error: chunk truncation detected.”

 - Retry Handling:
   - If a 7-day chunk fetch fails (connector/client error), retry automatically up to 10 times.